Saros: 12 Beginner Tips to Survive Your First Runs

 Instant deliveryNo spam, unsubscribe anytime

-Resource management: euphoron, armor matrix, and biome value
+Resource management: Armour Matrix, Halcyon, and biome value

-Exploration is not optional optimization in Saros.
-It is part of the power curve.
-Current guide consensus says side rooms, containers, and off-path detours are a major source of healing, relics, weapons, and currencies.
-If you sprint to the main objective, you often arrive undergeared and underfunded, which makes the run feel harder than it actually is.
+Exploration is not optional optimization — it is part of the power curve.
+Side rooms, containers, and off-path detours are a major source of healing, relics, weapons, and currency.
+Sprint to the main objective and you arrive undergeared and underfunded, which makes the run feel harder than it actually is.

-The reliable beginner habit is simple: clear the room, sweep the edges, check side branches, then move on.
-Biomes are not just scenery between fights.
-They are where the run gets built.
+The reliable habit is simple: clear the room, sweep the edges, check side branches, then move on.
+Biomes are where the run gets built, not just scenery between fights.

-9) Spend euphoron on permanent survivability before niche power
+9) Spend on the Armour Matrix before niche power

-Public early guidance specifically highlights euphoron and the armor matrix as important long-term progression systems.
-For beginners, the safe policy is to buy permanence before flair.
-Extra health, mistake forgiveness, shield efficiency, or a revive-style safety node usually improves more runs than a narrow damage bonus that only shines in the right build.
+The Armour Matrix is the permanent meta-progression skill tree, and it is where your long-term power lives.
+For beginners, buy permanence before flair.
+Extra health, mistake forgiveness, shield efficiency, or a revive-style safety node improves more runs than a narrow damage bonus that only shines in the right build.

 10) Read every relic downside and corruption line

-There does not appear to be a universal “always take this” relic rule yet, and that is useful information by itself.
-Early guides repeatedly warn players to read the last line of relic descriptions because the drawback may matter more than the upside.
-Saros seems to want contextual build decisions, not blind item collection.
+There is no universal “always take this” relic.
+Read the last line of every relic description, because the drawback often matters more than the upside.
+Saros rewards contextual build decisions, not blind item collection.

 Use a strict filter in early runs.
-If a relic increases damage but worsens mobility, healing, or incoming pressure management, it can sabotage a learner build.
-The same applies to corruption-like mechanics on gear or artifacts.
-If you do not already know how your build neutralizes the penalty, skip it.
+If a relic increases damage but worsens mobility, healing, or incoming-pressure management, it can sabotage a learner build.
+The same applies to corruption effects on gear and artifacts: if you do not already know how your build neutralizes the penalty, skip it.

 11) Manage pickups and room timing instead of vacuuming everything

-One advanced beginner mistake is collecting resources at the wrong moment.
-In a lot of action shooters, grabbing everything immediately is harmless.
-In Saros, the timing can matter.
-If a heal or resource drop is on the ground and you are already full or stable, there may be value in leaving it for a few seconds while the fight resolves.
-Likewise, if one small enemy remains and the room is under control, that breathing space can let you reposition, absorb needed drops, or prepare for the next transition cleanly.
+Collecting resources at the wrong moment is a common beginner mistake.
+In many action shooters, grabbing everything immediately is harmless.
+In Saros, timing matters.
+If a heal or resource drop is on the ground and you are already full or stable, leave it for a few seconds while the fight resolves.
+Likewise, if one small enemy remains and the room is under control, that breathing space lets you reposition, absorb needed drops, or prepare cleanly for the next transition.

-This is not an invitation to play recklessly with a dangerous straggler alive.
-It is a reminder that resource management includes when you collect, not just what you collect.
+This is not an invitation to ignore a dangerous straggler.
+It is a reminder that resource management includes when you collect, not just what.

-12) Add Eclipse or biome modifiers only after your base run is consistent
+12) Activate the Eclipse only after your base run is consistent

-A simple threshold works well: if you can clear a biome without constant emergency healing and you understand which patterns are actually killing you, then start testing one added risk layer.
-If your runs are still unstable, keep the baseline clean and invest in matrix progression first.
+Use a simple threshold: if you can clear a biome without constant emergency healing and you understand which patterns are actually killing you, start testing the Eclipse.
+If your runs are still unstable, keep the baseline clean and invest in the Armour Matrix first.
+For finer control over difficulty and rewards, see our Adrenaline and Carcosan Modifiers guide.

 Common mistakes that waste early runs

 • Assuming every projectile can be dashed through.
-Current guidance says red shots and nova beams are the main exceptions.
+Red shots and nova beams are the exceptions.

 • Treating cover as safety instead of as a reset window.

-• Locking into one weapon too early and misreading bad matchup rooms as bad weapon balance.
+• Locking into one weapon too early and misreading a bad matchup as bad weapon balance.

-• Spending euphoron on flashy short-term gains before the armor matrix stabilizes your baseline.
+• Spending on short-term power before the Armour Matrix stabilizes your baseline.

 • Taking relics for the headline benefit without checking the penalty line.

-• Rushing through biomes and then wondering why boss or elite encounters feel overtuned.
+• Rushing through biomes, then wondering why boss and elite fights feel overtuned.

 For early Saros, the reliable model is constant motion, selective dashing, full biome exploration, and conservative permanent spending.
-Those habits do more to stabilize first runs than any single weapon drop or relic combination.
+Those habits stabilize first runs more than any single weapon drop or relic combination.

 Was this guide helpful?